What Is an Industrial Hygienist and What Do They Do?

 By understanding the risks associated with each type of hazard, you can take steps to protect yourself and your coworkers from harm.
 An industrial hygienist's work involves an ongoing risk assessment and mitigation process.

-What skills do you need to become an industrial hygienist?
+How to become an industrial hygienist

 As an industrial hygienist, you'll need a strong understanding of science to understand and evaluate data.
 You'll communicate effectively with other scientists, engineers, and stakeholders to develop solutions to health and safety problems.
 You’ll need the skills to identify and assess hazardous materials, establish safety protocols, monitor work environments, and investigate incidents.
 Here are some more competencies that may help you succeed: